cmatthews20/cmatthews20/README.md

 - 👋 Hi, I’m @cmatthews20
-- 👀 I’m a Computer Engineering Student, seeking an internship/co-op for Summer 2023
+- 👀 I’m a Computer Engineering Student, seeking an internship/co-op for Winter 2024
 - 🌱 I’m currently learning Java and ROS
 - 💞️ I’m collaborating with @liam-earle and @bobbylush02 on a new app called 'LocalMe'
 - 📫 How to reach me: cmatthews20@mun.ca